Day-hiking

 It looks like a big list, but most of the stuff is thin or small.

-Sept.
-2010 edit: *woop*woop*alert*alert* I was getting annoyed somehow with my backpack, couldn't put my finger on it, just sick of carrying it, mentioned it to a best-beloved friend who in a moment of pure genius got me one of those LUMBAR PACKS for my birthday, a pretty BIG one, and I feel like a different person.
-EVERYTHING fits in it (even though it seems smaller than my backpack), and it lowered my center of gravity, so I feel like a mountain goat in the woods now.
-It's like my whole upper body is FREE now, and I didn't realize it was being restricted and weighed down.
-Highly, highly HIGHLY recommended!
+I started my hiking career with a backpack, which it turned out I really didn't like carrying (when you bend over the load shifts and tries to make you fall forward), and I mentioned this to a best-beloved friend who in a moment of pure genius got me one of those LUMBAR PACKS for my birthday, a pretty BIG one, and they are awesome.
+EVERYTHING fit in it (even though it seemed smaller than my backpack), and it lowered my center of gravity, making me much more sure-footed.
+If you're going to carry a pack, I highly, highly HIGHLY recommend a lumbar pack instead of a backpack!
 Here's a pic of it in action (click the link, then scroll down a little).

 • Camera (mine's a point-and-shoot with a macro setting, enabling me to get 3/4" up on stuff).
 If you use a cell phone, try keeping the lens clean.